Mr. Jayant Kulkarni (Executive Director, Conservation)

 Dr. Prachi Mehta (Executive Director, Research)

-Prachi Mehta has a Ph.D in Wildlife Biology from Wildlife Institute of working as Executive Director, Research with WRCS.
+Prachi Mehta has a Ph.D in Wildlife Biology from Wildlife Institute of India working as Executive Director, Research with WRCS.
 Prachi has been actively involved in wildlife and nature conservation since her college days.
 To pursue her interest further, she joined Wildlife Institute of India (WII), Dehradun.
 For her Ph.D. degree, she studied the impact of forestry practices on bird communities of Satpura Hills in Bori Wildlife Sanctuary in Madhya Pradesh, and Melghat Tiger Reserve in Maharashtra.
 Prachi’s main interest is in ecological research on birds and large mammals.
 She is working actively on community-based mitigation of human elephant conflict.
 Her current passion is study of the critically endangered Forest Owlet and sympatric owls in Central India.
 Prachi enjoys bird-watching, trekking and photography.

 Mr. Sunil Kale (Project Officer)